cyberdreadx/rougee-play-beats-docs/docs/guides/artist-guide.md

-# 🎤 Artist Guide
+# � Artist Guide

-Welcome to ROUGEE.PLAY!
+Welcome to ROUGEE!
 This guide will help you launch your music career on the platform, from uploading your first track to building a community of fans and investors.

 ## 🚀 Getting Started as an Artist